 Many healthy dog foods use spinach, sweet potato, and apple as part of the recipe for their healthy properties.

-Bananas in moderation are delicious fruit for your dog and his or her treat time.
+In moderation, bananas are a delicious fruit for your dog and his or her treat time.
 They have high levels of potassium, biotin, copper, and vitamins.
 Bananas are low in cholesterol, but are high in sugar content.
 For this reason, you probably only want them to be an occasional treat for dogs — try cutting them into bite-sized pieces and freezing them.

 Cantaloupe is high in fiber, beta carotene, and chock full of nutrients.
 Dogs eat, okay devour, this sweet treat.
 Take caution with how often they get it though, since it can have a high sugar content.
 Give them small quantities of this treat.